How to Process Voice Recordings in DaVinci Resolve Using Fairlight (Free)

 How to Sweeten Spoken-Word Audio and Dialogue in Resolve Using Fairlight

 Is it a pleasure to listen to the audio?
 In post-production we can apply some techniques to sweeten, or improve and clarify, the sounds you recorded.
-In this tutorial you’ll learn how to use Resolve’s Fairlight tools to process a piece of dialogue that requires some up to the volume levels make it sound smooth and natural.
+In this you’ll learn how to use Resolve’s Fairlight tools to process a piece of dialogue that requires some touch up to the volume levels make it sound smooth and natural.

 Woman gesturing during radio interviewWoman gesturing during radio interviewWoman gesturing during radio interview